LydianAI Open-source tooling

 }'

-The response includes the new project’s id, which you will use in all subsequent API calls for this project.
+The response includes the project’s identifier, which you will use in all subsequent API calls for this project.

 Understanding project roles